WaylonWalker/waylonwalkerv2/src/pages/blog/background-tasks-in-python-for-data-science.md

 path: python-data-science-background
 title: Background Tasks in Python for Data Science
 date: 2019-09-10T05:00:00Z
-status: draft
+status: published
 description: ''
-cover: ''
+cover: "/images/erwan-hesry-elayN_YscVg-unsplash.jpg"
-twitter_cover: ''
+twitter_cover: "/images/erwan-hesry-elayN_YscVg-unsplash-3.jpg"

 ---
 This post is intended as an extension/update from [background tasks in python](https://waylonwalker.com/blog/background_1/).
 I started using `background` the week that Kenneth Reitz released it.
 It takes away so much boilerplate from running background tasks that I use it in more places than I probably should.
 After taking a look at that post today, I wanted to put a better data science example in here to help folks get started.